webmonger/gdkdemo/README.md

 GDK Demo
 =======

-Collection of GDK Sample apps and example code.
+Collection of GDK sample apps and example code.

-Refer to [the official GDK doc](https://developers.google.com/glass/develop/gdk/index) for the Glass Development Kit.
+Refer to [the official GDK doc](https://developers.google.com/glass/develop/gdk/index) for more information on the Glass Development Kit.

-This site contains (will contain) example programs and sample code, and other apps and libraries built with GDK.
+This repository contains (will contain) example programs and sample code, and other apps and libraries, which are built with GDK, or which are otherwise useful for Glassware development.